Beniel05/CodeVault/Javascript/1_Js_Readme.md

 > Javascript is a Scripting Language
 > Javascript's naming convention follows camelCase format.
 > Js allows both single and double quotation for Strings ( '...' | "..." )
+> Semicolons are not madatory in most of the parts in js, but using them avoids unwanted conflicts

 # How to run JavaScript ?